Queen Elizabeth II Becomes Second Longest-Reigning Monarch in History

-Queen Elizabeth II in 2015, is one of the top three longest-reigning monarchs in history.
+Queen Elizabeth II in 2015, is the second longest-reigning monarch in history.
 (PolizeiBerlin / CC BY-SA 4.0 )

-2. Queen Elizabeth II – United Kingdom - Will Take First Place on 27 May 2024
+2. Queen Elizabeth II – United Kingdom - Due to Take First Place on 27 May 2024

 Reign: 6 February 1952 - Present